Airacobra/CPP-Fourth-Semester/README.md

  Here I store and upload exercises from fourth semester of C++ Objected Oriented Programming

- (note that not all programs work 100% correctly, ist's a storage)
+ (note that not all programs work 100% correctly, it's a storage)